simonescaboro/stressing-cassandra/README.md

 # stressing-cassandra
 ## Installation
 In order to use these scripts, you have to install ccm (Cassandra Cluster Manager).
 A useful guide can he found [here](https://academy.datastax.com/planet-cassandra/getting-started-with-ccm-cassandra-cluster-manager).
-After installing ccm, clone this repositoy into ccm directory.
+After installing ccm, clone and extract this repositoy into ccm directory.
 ## Execution
 `init-cluster.sh` helps you to initialize a cluster.
 Use `-h`parameter to find out the necessary parameters.
 Run